MarcosLottDito/redux/README.md

 # redux

-I'm creating this repository to save my studies of the `redux library` and document them in this readme.md file so that I can assist other people in understanding it in a straightforward manner.
+i'm creating this repository to save my studies of the `redux library` and document them in this readme.md file so that i can assist other people in understanding it in a straightforward manner.

 so, to get started, let's dive right in!

-in essence, if I were to summarize redux in a single sentence, I would say that redux is a very well known library that allows you to manage states in your `react application`.
+in essence, if i were to summarize redux in a single sentence, i would say that redux is a very well known library that allows you to manage states in your `react application`.

 <p align="center">
   <img src="./public/readme0.png" alt="Banner" width="600">